gardener/gardener/docs/proposals/02-backupinfra.md

 Spec:
     backup:
         provider: aws
-        region: eu-qest-1
+        region: eu-west-1
         secretRef:
             name: backup-operator-aws
             namespace: garden
 ```
 Here CloudProfileController will interpret this spec as follows:
+- If `spec.backup` is nil
+  - No backup for any shoot.
 - If `spec.backup.region` is not nil,
   - Then respect it, i.e. use the provider and unique region field mentioned there for BackupBucket.
   - Here Preferably, `spec.backup.region` field will be unique, since for cross provider, it doesn’t make much sense.
 Since region name will be different for different providers.
 - Otherwise, spec.backup.region is nil then,
   - If same provider case i.e. spec.backup.provider = spec.(type-of-provider)  or nil,
     - Then, for each region from `spec.(type-of-provider).constraints.regions` create a `BackupBucket` instance.
 This can be done lazily i.e. create `BackupBucket` instance for region only if some seed actually spawned in the region has been registered.
 This will avoid creating IaaS bucket even if no seed is registered in that region, but region is listed in `cloudprofile`.
     - Shoot controller will choose backup container as per the seed region.
-(With shoot control plane migration also, seed’s availibility zone might change but the region will be remaining same as per current scope.)
+(With shoot control plane migration also, seed’s availability zone might change but the region will be remaining same as per current scope.)
   - Otherwise cross provider case i.e. spec.backup.provider != spec.(type-of-provider)
     - Report validation error: Since, for example,  we can’t expect `spec.backup.provider` = `aws`  to support region in, `spec.packet.constraint.region`.
 Where type-of-provider is `packet`